Driscoll Bridge: History

 The northbound lanes of the bridge were opened to the public with little fanfare on July 30, 1954.

 In 1955, a new pier was built to allow for potential expansion.

-The span was originally built with two lanes in each direction, however this quickly proved to be inadequate, and in an attempt to reduce congestion, the bridge was restriped with six 10' foot lanes in 1957.
+The span was originally built with two lanes in each direction; however, this quickly proved to be inadequate, and in an attempt to reduce congestion, the bridge was restriped with six 10 ft lanes in 1957.

 In 1970, an expansion project began.
 The bridge was closed for reconstruction, to allow for the installation of a third column built on the 1955 piers in addition to a fully divided roadway deck.
 Work was completed in 1972, at which point the bridge was converted to serving ten lanes of traffic total.

 The bridge was formally renamed in 1974 for former Governor Alfred E. Driscoll, who advocated for and oversaw the construction of the Garden State Parkway and New Jersey Turnpike.

 In 1984, the timber medians were replaced with concrete barriers, allowing for the addition of one lane in each direction.

-By the 2000s, the bridge were inadequate, as its narrowness and lack of emergency lanes created bottlenecks in each direction.
-Because of this, the bridge was later restriped to have twelve ten foot lanes, six in each direction.
+By the 2000s, the bridge was inadequate, as its narrow width and lack of emergency lanes created bottlenecks in each direction.
+Because of this, the bridge was later restriped to have twelve 10 ft lanes, six each way.

 Construction on a new southbound bridge started on September 25, 2002, and the new bridge opened to traffic on May 3, 2006.
 The existing span was then closed for rehabilitation, and it reopened on May 20, 2009, with eight lanes and two shoulders.
 The new configuration has seven southbound lanes on the newly constructed span on Parkway South, and the existing span was reduced from twelve lanes to eight lanes, with the other two converted into shoulders.
 The northbound span is also divided, with four lanes on each side.
 There are a total of five lanes of Parkway North traffic and three right lanes at Exit 127 meaning that the west side contains four lanes for through traffic on the Parkway, and the east side contains three right lanes for Exit 127 and one lane for through traffic on the Parkway.
 For a time, the bridge's 15 travel lanes and 6 shoulder lanes made it "the widest motor-vehicle bridge in the world by number of lanes", according to the New Jersey Turnpike Authority.

 A project to repaint the original bridge began in 2012.

 The speed limit on the Garden State Parkway was 45 mph approaching and traversing the Driscoll Bridge.
 However, in February 2020, the speed limit was raised to 55 mph.

 Tolls

-All southbound traffic crossing the Driscoll Bridge pays a toll at either the Raritan Toll Plaza or at exit 125 on the Garden State Parkway, which is just north of the toll plaza.
+All southbound traffic crossing the Driscoll Bridge pays a toll at either the Raritan Toll Plaza or exit 125 on the Garden State Parkway, which is just north of the toll plaza.
 As of January 1, 2025, the toll for passenger cars at the Raritan Toll Plaza is $2.30 with cash and $2.17 with E-ZPass.
 Southbound exit 125 is for E-ZPass users only and also has a toll of $2.17.